sammyfreg/UnrealNetImgui/README.md

 #if NETIMGUI_ENABLED
     //---------------------------------------------------------------------------------------------
     // Avoid drawing ImGui menus when not expecting a new frame, reducing CPU cost.
-    // Mandatary when 'bSupportFrameSkip' is emabled in 'NetImgui.Build.cs', otherwise
+    // Mandatary when 'bSupportFrameSkip' is enabled in 'NetImgui.Build.cs', otherwise
     // 'Dear ImGui' will assert on a missing 'ImGui::NewFrame()'
     //---------------------------------------------------------------------------------------------
     if( NetImguiHelper::IsDrawing() )